Roasted Cauliflower

 • Preheat the oven to 425°F and line a large baking sheet with parchment paper.

 • Break the cauliflower into bite-sized florets.
-Toss with olive oil, salt, and pepper and spread evenly onto the baking sheet.
-Roast for 25 to 35 minutes, or until browned around the edges.
+Toss with olive oil, salt, and several grinds of pepper and spread evenly onto the baking sheet.
+Roast for 25 to 35 minutes, or until tender and browned around the edges.

 • Season to taste.
-If desired, toss with the lemon zest, parsley, and/or grated parmesan, and serve.
+If desired, toss with the lemon zest, parsley, and/or Parmesan cheese and serve.

 Leave a comment: